IMTAltiStudiLucca/mCRL2DY/README.md

 The default example uses a maximum knowledge cardinality of `16` and a maximum term depth of `2`.
-These values are sufficient for the intended Lowe-attack experiment while keeping exploration more manageable.
+These values are sufficient for the intended Lowe-attack experiment while keeping exploration manageable.

-This is an **under-approximation** of an unbounded Dolev-Yao attacker.
+This is an **under-approximation** of an unbounded Dolev–Yao attacker.
 A found attack is a valid witness in the model, but failure to find one proves only that no attack exists within the selected bounds and modelling assumptions.